ohshitgorillas/autocorrect_generator_espanso/ALGORITHMS.md

 **Boundary inclusion**: For prefix patterns, corrections with both `LEFT` and `NONE` boundaries are included, since NONE boundary corrections can still have valid prefix patterns.

+### Pattern Extraction Caching

+To optimize performance across solver iterations, pattern extraction results are cached per correction.
+This avoids re-extracting patterns for the same corrections on each iteration.

+**Caching Strategy:**
+- **Cache Key**: `(typo, word, boundary, is_suffix)` - uniquely identifies a correction and pattern type (prefix vs suffix)
+- **Cache Value**: List of all valid patterns extracted from that correction: `(typo_pattern, word_pattern, boundary, length)`
+- **Cache Lifetime**: Persists across all solver iterations (stored in `PatternGeneralizationPass` instance)
+- **Cache Invalidation**: Not needed - patterns are extracted once per correction, then filtered by graveyard state on each iteration

+**How It Works:**
+1. On first extraction: Extract all valid patterns from a correction (without graveyard filtering) and store in cache
+2. On subsequent iterations: Retrieve cached patterns and filter by current graveyard state (which changes as patterns are rejected)
+3. Benefits: Eliminates redundant pattern extraction work when corrections persist across multiple iterations

+**Performance Impact**: Significantly reduces pattern extraction time for iterative solver runs, especially when many corrections persist across iterations.

 ### Pattern Validation

 Not all patterns are valid.
 Each pattern must pass these checks in order: